 Zakopane is a small little mountain town located at the southern tip of Poland in lower Tatra Mountains.
 It is popularly known for its Ski resorts and mountaineering trails.
-Zakopane is commonly referred as the winter capital of Poland.
+Zakopane is commonly referred to as the winter capital of Poland.
 A hill in the shape of a sleeping man is the most identifiable natural feature of this town.
-The Tatra Mountains are said to share a lot of characteristic with the Alps and you can see many of its peaks from Zakopane.
+The Tatra Mountains are said to share a lot of characters with the Alps and you can see many of its peaks from Zakopane.

 Zakopane Ski Pads

-Wherever you are in this small town of few thousand residents you can see Ski pads and people practicing the launches.
+Wherever you are in this small town of a few thousand residents you can see Ski pads and people practicing the launches.
 I was told there are more than 7000 Ski resorts in this lower Tatra area.
 Apart from Ski, there are a few distinctive elements of this town that still remain more or less confined to this area.

 Architecture – Zakopane Style

 The architecture of this town is unique and goes by the name Zakopane style.
-Attributed to Polish architect, painter, writer and artist Stanisław Witkiewicz, who lived from late 19th to early 20th CE.
+Attributed to Polish architect, painter, writer, and artist Stanisław Witkiewicz, who lived from late 19th to early 20th CE.
 Houses and other buildings are made of wood like most hill areas, using the lock and block technique and no nails are used.
 The local Goral tribes using their own style and motifs make these beautiful houses.
 I found all the buildings resembling the shape of letter A. They are tall and narrow with the single or double strikes making it read like an A. As you walk through the streets you wonder if anyone thought of moving on to other letters.
 Some houses have added their own style to the town’s style by fashioning their windows in such a way that house façade looks like a face with eyes, nose, and lips.

 Wooden Chapel Jaszczurowce